-How are you collecting employee time at your business these days?
+Running a business with hourly workers means that you generally have to track time in some way or another.
 Maybe you are tracking time using pen and paper, or an old style punch clock system.
-Either way, you surely understand that the manual effort involved in collecting, verifying, and matching with shifts, plus inputting into your payroll system must take significant time.
+Either way, you likely understand that the manual effort involved in collecting, verifying, and matching time worked with scheduled shifts.
+Combine this with manually inputting into your payroll system and you see the significant time spent managing employee time and attendance.

-The time spent only increases as you grow your business by adding staff or by having to deal with calculation errors.
+This time and effort increases as you grow your business by adding staff, or having to deal with calculation errors.
 Along with the increased risk of input and verification errors, manual entry also increases the risk of employees reporting their time incorrectly.
 There are better ways out there that will allow you to manage this process, reducing the time you are spending as well as reducing the potential for fraud.

-Here are the some important questions to determine if you need an automated time clock process:
+Here are some important questions to determine if you need an automated time clock process:

 Is Your Business Looking to Save Time?